 Bellies full, it’s time to head over to the K9 Keg Pull, in which trusty mutts pull a beer keg across a snowy field.
 If you (or your pooch) aren’t up for joining in, no worries: It’s almost as much fun watching the competitors show their stuff, and there are plenty of hot drinks (and snacks, should you somehow find yourself hungry again) to keep you cozy.

-And if you’re not quite ready for all the frigid fun and festivities to end, there’s a last call and “Wind Down” event, which runs from 8 p.m. to midnight at the Kasino Club.
+And if you’re not quite ready for all the frigid fun and festivities to end, there’s a “Wind Down” and Raffle event, Sunday afternoon at the Mountain Village Saloon.
 (In other words, you might want to save that drive back to Boise for Monday morning.)

 Before You Go